jonnnnyw/craft-awss3assets/README.md

 ##### Bucket Name
 The name of your AWS S3 bucket.
 This is the name your provided when you created your bucket e.g. media.mywebsite.com.

+##### Bucket Path (optional)
+Path to upload assets to in your S3 bucket.
+If left blank it will upload assets to the root of your S3 bucket.

 ##### AWS Key (optional)
 Your IAM user key.
 The IAM user associated with this key must have read/write access to your AWS S3 bucket.